 Regarding silverfish infestations, an ounce of prevention is worth a pound of cure.
 Use these tips to prevent future silverfish infestations on your property:

 - Keep a clean home.
 A clean home helps prevent pests of all kinds.
 It also gives you an opportunity to inspect for signs of a new pest infestation, like droppings and skin molts.
 With this in mind, dust and vacuum your home at least once a week, or more frequently if you have kids or pets.
+Use a vacuum with a HEPA filter, which will suck up and contain silverfish eggs, so the bugs can’t continue to multiply.

 - Seal all dry food and pet food in airtight containers.
 If you have food in boxes, like cereal, decant it into sealed, airtight containers.
 Store larger bags in big rubber tubs with tight-fitting lids.
 Clean up all food spills promptly.

 - Get rid of silverfish food sources.
 Remember: silverfish eat both organic and non-organic materials.
 To keep them away, get rid of external food sources like piles of brush, dead plants, wood piles, and leaves.
 Keep the perimeter of your home clean and clear of leaves, shrubbery, or other moisture-rich debris.
 Inside, make sure to secure all food sources (as mentioned above) and get rid of clutter, such as piles of paper and cardboard boxes.
+Since silverfish are also attracted to items with adhesive, remove and destroy cardboard boxes, stacks of paper, and similar items.

 - Keep your clothing in a dry place.
 Eliminate humidity in your home by storing your clothing in a cool, dry environment.
 Keep them out of the basement and install a dehumidifier if your home tends to be moist.